Assessing

 The tax rate is determined annually by the New Hampshire Department of Revenue Administration, typically in October/November.
 The fall tax bill is calculated using the new established rate.
 The spring tax bill uses the tax rate from the previous year.
 For more information on how tax bills are calculated, please visit the Tax Billing & Collection page.

-The 2022 tax rate is $25.86 per $1,000 of assessed value.
-The 2022 equalization ratio is 80.1%
+The 2022 tax rate was $25.86 per $1,000 of assessed value.
+The 2022 equalization ratio was 80.1%

 The 2021 tax rate was $25.76 per $1,000 of assessed value.
 The 2021 equalization ratio was 94.5%.